-- MSU Bozeman Vehicle Regulations state: "All students, faculty, staff, and visitors must register any motor vehicle they park on the University campus, for any reason.
-A visitor is anyone not defined as student, staff or faculty." - 2.
-All Contractor and Contractor employees shall comply with Montana State University parking regulations.
-MSU parking permits can be purchased at the University Police Office located in the Huffman Building at Seventh

-- Avenue and Kagy Boulevard.
-Violators of MSU Bozeman Vehicle Regulations may be ticketed and towed. - 3.
-A maximum of three (3) Contractor Permits (or as agreed with MSU) will be made available to the Contractor for parking of essential vehicles within the designated parking lot (as designated on the Cover Sheet of the Contract Documents).
+- A. MSU Bozeman Vehicle Regulations state: "All students, faculty, staff, and visitors must register any motor vehicle they park on the University campus, for any reason.
+A visitor is anyone not defined as student, staff or faculty." - B. All Contractor and Contractor employees shall comply with Montana State University parking regulations.
+MSU parking permits can be purchased at the University Police Office located in the Huffman Building at Seventh Avenue and Kagy Boulevard.
+Violators of MSU Bozeman Vehicle Regulations may be ticketed and towed. - C. A maximum of three (3) Contractor Permits (or as agreed with MSU) will be made available to the Contractor for parking of essential vehicles within the designated parking lot (as designated on the Cover Sheet of the Contract Documents).
 Essential vehicles are vehicles used for delivery of equipment and tools required to be parked in close proximity to the construction area.
 All allowed vehicles only to be parked on hard surfaced areas within the Staging Area.
 All other Contractor and Contractor employee vehicles on campus shall be parked in designated parking lots to be agreed with MSU.
 No personal vehicles shall be parked at the project site in any event.
-If a driver of a vehicle not allowed to be parked at the project site must unload equipment, tools, or materials, the vehicle must be immediately thereafter move to a designated lot or leave campus. - 4.
-Access and egress to and from the project site shall be coordinated with the owner.
+If a driver of a vehicle not allowed to be parked at the project site must unload equipment, tools, or materials, the vehicle must be immediately thereafter move to a designated lot or leave campus. - D. Access and egress to and from the project site shall be coordinated with the owner.
 In cases where a different route must be used for a specific purpose, permission must be obtained from MSU.
-Access routes are for delivery of equipment, tools, and materials and not for parking.
+Access routes are for delivery of equipment, tools, and materials and not for parking. - E. The site Staging Areas for materials and equipment are designated on the Cover Sheet of the Contract Documents.
+Staged materials and equipment must be secured on the ground surface or in trailers.
+Site staging areas shall be fenced in accordance with the Contract Documents.
+Vehicles in addition to those allowed to be parked may not be used for staging of equipment, tools, or materials.